Azure-Samples/openai-chat-vision-quickstart/README.md

     export GITHUB_TOKEN="<your-github-token-goes-here>"
     ```

-4. Start the development server:
+3. Start the development server:

     ```shell
     python -m quart --app src.quartapp run --port 50505 --reload
     ```

     This will start the app on port 50505, and you can access it at `http://localhost:50505`.

-To save costs during development, you may point the app at a [local LLM server](/docs/local_ollama.md).

 ## Guidance